Before the ax, Comey was pushing Trump-Russia probe harder

 Trump, in a letter to Comey dated Tuesday, contended that the director had told him “three times” that he was not personally under investigation.
 The White House refused Wednesday to provide any evidence or greater detail.
 Former FBI agents said such a statement by the director would be all but unthinkable.

-Outraged Democrats called for an independent investigation into the Trump campaign’s possible ties to Russia’s election interference, and were backed by a handful of prominent Republican senators.
+Outraged Democrats called for an independent investigation into the Trump campaign’s possible ties to Russia’s election interference, and a handful of prominent Republican senators left open that possibility.
 But Senate Majority Leader Mitch McConnell, with the support of the White House, brushed aside those calls, saying a new investigation would only “impede the current work being done.”

 The Senate intelligence committee on Wednesday subpoenaed former Trump national security adviser Michael Flynn for documents related to its investigation into Russia’s election meddling.
 Flynn’s Russia ties are also being scrutinized by the FBI.